“What are we doing today?” your stylist asks as you sit down.

 “I really do think it will look better.
 Sharper,” the stylist confirms.

 After assuring herself that both sides of your face are framed evenly, the stylist turns off her clippers and takes a step back.
-“Hm,” she says.
+“Hm,” she says, without any intonation.

 For the first time since she made that initial pass, you are worried.
 This has been a pleasurable experience, to be sure, but at your core you’re just vain enough to worry that in exchange for that pleasure you’re going to walk out of the salon with a severely short haircut that doesn’t suit you at all.
 Maybe you will need that wig she offered.
 “Hm, what?” you ask, a hint of panic rising in your voice.